 From more than two months down to less than two weeks, or six times faster.
 From almost two weeks down to just five hours, or sixty times faster!
-These are the kind of speed ups that we are now obtaining in PSL (Prover SL CE) by boosting our turbo-threads technology using AI-optimized proof strategies.
+These are the kind of speed ups that we are now obtaining in PSL (Prover SL CE) by boosting our turbo-threads technology using AI-optimized proof tactics.
 Make sure you read our previous blog post back in September, we have been working hard and made very good progress since then.
 Thanks again to Vinnova, Sweden’s Innovation Agency, for partially funding this R&D project!

 The current state of AI-powered PSL

 This technology could already be highly valuable to some users of PSL who have very high demands for performance.
 And you may be able to benefit from it relatively soon!
-Initially we plan to offer this as a service, that is, you send us an HLL model and we send you back a set of customized proof strategies.
-For the future we are considering integrating our AI-guided optimizer into a special front-end for PSL, so that training happens automatically every time you solve a property.
+Initially we plan to offer this as a service, that is, you send us an HLL model and we send you back a set of customized proof tactics.
+For the future we are considering integrating our AI-guided fine-tuner into a special front-end for PSL, so that training happens automatically every time you solve a property.

 What is coming next